alfateam/orange-orm/docs/docs.md

 function getById() {
     //pg_advisory_xact_lock(12345)
-    //will be release on commit/rollback
+    //will be released on commit/rollback
     return rdb.lock("12345").then(function() {
         return Customer.getById('a0000000-0000-0000-0000-000000000000');
     });